moding-il/bizdoc.core/README.md

 </mat-form-field>
 ```

+By default, combinations are stored in _BizDoc.Combinations_ table.
+You can override CombinationsAsync() in the cube backend to populate combinations from a different source, such as a 3rd party app.

 The `AxesPicker` allows the user to pick _combinations_ of _segments_ by projection *rules* set in the configuration file.

 ```html